kbriggs1/Sentiment_Analysis_Proj/README.md

         What can be revealed through the clinical narratives from calculating the sentiment per paragraph?

         For analysis of this clincial corpus, when can sentiment analysis show us about the relationship between a clincian and their patient?

+# Expected Result

+Since this project is only a preliminary study with only 6 narratives, the results will be open to larger experimentation.
+However possible results to consider is intended to asses whether there are any clincial biases/judgments on certain patients, depending on medical history and/or current health status by medical staff.